 - Fatigued or drowsy driving — Experts believe that drowsy driving may be just as dangerous as drunk driving.
 As people work longer and travel farther from home to work and back again, fatigued driving is increasingly noted as a contributing factor in collisions.
 Accurate data for drowsy driving crashes are hard to come by because motorists are reluctant to admit they nodded off at the wheel just prior to a crash.
 However, NYSDMV data indicate that 4,609, or just fewer than 2 percent, of all 2011 crashes were caused by fatigued driving.

 - Weather or road conditions — Both weather and road defects can contribute to a car accident in New York.
 Rain, sleet, ice, snow and fog are obvious weather-related causes.
 Even the glare from the summer sun can contribute to a car accident.
 Slippery pavement, for instance, was a factor in almost 10 percent of all accidents in 2011.
-Along with weather, issues or defects on the road itself can contribute to a car crash.
+Along with the weather, issues or defects on the road itself can contribute to a car crash.
 Defective pavement, inadequate lane markings, obstructed views, and traffic control device failures collectively accounted for about 1 percent of all car accidents in 2011.

-- Vehicle defects — Just as a defect in the roadway can cause or contribute to a car accident, so can defects in a vehicle.
+- Vehicle defects — Just as a defect in the roadway can cause or contribute to a car accident, so can defect in a vehicle.
 Defects or problems with tires and brakes top the list of vehicle defect contributing factors accounting for 1,630 and 1,913 collisions respectively in 2011 according to the NYSDMV.